"I'm currently completing a PhD, while gaining experience in jobs that involve developing partnerships between industry and academic research."

 I studied on the BSc (Hons) Biomedical Science course and graduated in 2015.
 I loved how many contact hours my course had and my lecturers were always on hand to help or answer questions.
 These both made such a difference to my overall experience.

-I wanted to do a placement to gain experience in a working laboratory, however I chose to go abroad for this in order to immerse myself in another culture and try to learn another language.
+I wanted to do a Professional Training placement to gain experience in a working laboratory, however I chose to go abroad for this in order to immerse myself in another culture and try to learn another language.

-I was working in a forensics lab on a research project to develop a new technique to identify someone from their DNA in very small and degraded blood samples.
+I worked in a forensics lab in Leuven, Belgium, on a research project looking to develop a new technique to identify someone from their DNA in very small and degraded blood samples.
 Doing a research project made me consider research science as an option for my career and my supervisor on placement encouraged me to consider a PhD.
 I still keep in contact with my supervisor who helped me with references and advice when I was applying for PhDs.
 I also had a chapter published in a text book (‘Forensic DNA Typing Protocols, Methods in Molecular Biology’ by William Goodwin) based on the work I conducted.
 This gave me an advantage in interviews and allowed me to proceed straight to a PhD without first getting a master’s degree.

-Do a placement year in a lab.
-The practical experience really sets you above others in interviews.
+Do a placement year in a lab - the practical experience really sets you above others in interviews!